ecgan/leetcode/README.md

 ## Solutions

+The listing below is sorted based on LeetCode #.
+If you are interested to see my latest solutions in chronological order, check out the [releases](https://github.com/ecgan/leetcode/releases) page, or my [code commits](https://github.com/ecgan/leetcode/commits/master).

 | LeetCode # | Title | Difficulty | Topics |
 |-----------:|:------|:-----------|:-------|
 | 1 | [Two Sum](/problems/two-sum) | Easy | Array, hash table |